 Training for Your Marathon: Sifting through the apps, gear, online coaching and group clinics.
 What’s right for you?

 It’s not uncommon to hear people say that training for a marathon changed their life.
-It’s also true that the biggest life change in 2020 for runners may be HOW they train, thanks to a plethora of accessible clinics, gear and new technology taking the running world by storm.
+It’s also true that the biggest life change for runners may be HOW they train, thanks to a plethora of accessible clinics, gear and new technology taking the running world by storm.
 It can be overwhelming to figure out what the best fit is for your training goals!

 Do I need to shell out for a Fitbit?
 Can I actually train without signing up for Strava?
 Do I need that new pair of foam-soled, carbon fibre shoes that cost half my mortgage?
 If questions like this have been hampering your training efforts, you’re not alone.